- Sogyal Rinpoche

 of Jesus Christ and his Mother.

-Yet , it's so sad that 'pious christians' have taken the joyous teachings of Christ
+Yet , it's so sad that the so-called 'pious Christians'

-and made the into a long-faced, painful, hypocritical religion
+and twisted them the into a long-faced, painful, hypocritical religion

 Sunday, April 15, 2007